Common Existence: Recording

 In March 2008, the band spent sometime recording at Big Blue Meenie Recording Studio in Jersey City, New Jersey.
 On August 13, 2008, the band announced that they had begun recording their next album with producer Dave Fridmann, who had previously produced A City by the Light Divided (2006).
 Recording took place at Fridmann's Tarbox Road Studios.
 The album was completed in November, with mixing being done that same month.

 Composition and lyrics

 The album includes the track "As He Climbed The Dark Mountain," which previously appeared on the band's split EP with Japanese hardcore band Envy.
 The song "Last Call" originates from 2005 when five demos were leaked.
 While the first four were released on A City by the Light Divided, "Last Call" had not been released up until now.
 The band explores many subjects, including marriage (”Last Call”), fatherhood (”As He Climbed the Dark Mountain”), and physical abuse (”Time’s Arrow”).
+According to Rickly, "You Were the Cancer" initially dealt with "somebody in my life that I really wanted to get out of my life," before turning into a meditation on mortality.

 In an interview, Rickly explained the album's title refers to humanity's shared experience, and that many of the songs were influenced by the words of his favorite poets and authors.

 In successive interviews with Spin.com and Rock Sound, keyboard player Andrew Everding and vocalist Geoff Rickly explained the significance of "Friends in the Armed Forces":